oliverjhh/QueryGuide/README.md

    npm run template
    ```

+## Journaling

+Every guide you generate is persisted under `journals/` with a timestamped filename.
+The CLI writes the section data, variant info, and creation timestamp so you can keep a lightweight log of every mini-burst of work before diving into the next evening's session.

 ## Philosophy

 Personal projects happen in spare moments.
 TrailQuery Compass follows a slow-burn cadence: draft a guide, ship a quick commit, iterate later.
 Every artifact should feel like it was drafted in an evening with limitations on time but ambition high.